 Yes.
-While your best friend or favorite uncle may be very capable drone pilots, they can’t legally accept money for flying their drone.
+While your best friend or another close associate may be very capable drone pilots, they can’t legally accept money for flying their drone.
 This is classified as commercial drone operation and requires that the drone pilot have a license from the FAA.

 Besides, you'd want a professional for the best aerial photography you can get.

 Yes.
 We are licensed by the FAA to fly drones commercially.
 This includes Aerial y, Photography, Cinematography, Mapping, Construction, Real Estate, Infrastructure & Thermal Inspections, Wind Turbine Assessments, and Solar Panel Check-Ups.
 Any pilot that flies with us is also required to have an FAA License and all crew members are thoroughly trained on drone operations and procedures before working with us on your job.

 Each job is unique and we are happy to give you a no-obligation quote on your specific job once we get the details.
 Things that affect rates include the type of drone and payload necessary, crew required, the complexity of the shots, and airspace clearances required.

 We have flown over mountains, water and dry land.
 We have also flown in controlled airspace and flight restricted zones with prior permission and clearance from the FAA and TSA.
 We are well-familiar with the clearance application procedures for controlled and flight-restricted airspace.
 We get your Aerial photography shots legally and safely.

 Getting aerial photography and/or video of monuments and landmarks is an important request that we receive all the time.
 Many monuments and landmarks are on a no-fly list for drones as are many critical infrastructure areas such as power plants and dams.
 We can give you a quick answer if you have a specific monument in mind.